d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 If you have worked with NumPy, the most widely-used scientific computing package in Python, then you will find this section familiar.
-In MXNet, `ndarray` is a class and any tensor ($n$-dimensional array) is an `ndarray` instance.
+No matter which framework you use, its *tensor class* (`ndarray` in MXNet,

-MXNet's tensors are an extension to NumPy's tensors ($n$-dimensional arrays) with a few killer features.
+`Tensor` in both PyTorch and TensorFlow) is similar to NumPy's `ndarray` with a few killer features.
-First, MXNet's tensors support asynchronous computation on CPU, GPU, and distributed cloud architectures, whereas NumPy only supports CPU computation.
+First, GPU is well-supported to accelerate the computation whereas NumPy only supports CPU computation.
-Second, MXNet's tensors support automatic differentiation.
+Second, the tensor class
-These properties make MXNet's tensors suitable for deep learning.
+supports automatic differentiation.
-Throughout the book, when we say tensors, we are referring to MXNet's `ndarray` instances unless otherwise stated.
+These properties make the tensor class suitable for deep learning.
-:end_tab:
+Throughout the book, when we say tensors, we are referring to instances of the tensor class unless otherwise stated.

 ## Getting Started